-8 Questions to Ask Before Taking Sleeping Pills for Insomnia (Most People Aren't Prepared for Number 6)
+8 Questions to Ask Before Taking Sleeping Pills for Insomniaby Martin Reed Patient Advocate

 How long have I had sleep issues?

 Most of us will experience short-term sleep problems at some point in our lives.
-This is normal.
-So if you’ve only been having trouble sleeping for a few nights or a couple of weeks, you shouldn’t be thinking about sleeping pills just yet.
-Elusive sleep can be caused by underlying conditions or even some unexpected sleep thieves such as pets.
-However, for sleeping issues that persist for over a month, speak with your doctor.
+This is common.
+So if you've only been having trouble sleeping for a few nights or a couple of weeks, it’s a good idea to take note of your triggers and symptoms, but you do not have to panic and take pills just yet Elusive sleep can be caused by underlying conditions or even some unexpected sleep thieves such as pets.
+However, for sleeping issues that last longer than one month, it is a good idea to speak with your doctor so they can help.

 What does my doctor think?